carlosp420/nymphalidae_diversification/MS.md

 diversification shift (due to a non-existent node).
-This is the reason why MEDUSA estimated diversification rate splits in more than 95% of the posterior distribution of trees for only three splits: the genus Charaxes, part of Danaini and part of Ithomiini (Figure 3), while estimating splits for other lineages in only a fraction of the posterior distribution of trees.
+This is the reason why MEDUSA estimated diversification rate splits in more than 95% of the posterior distribution of trees for only three splits: the genus *Charaxes*, part of Danaini and part of Ithomiini (Figure 3), while estimating splits for other lineages in only a fraction of the posterior distribution of trees.